thoth1309/CS361-1-f18/README.md

 ### **Overview**
 --------------------------------------------------------------------------------
-This project implements a Java program in order to model a Deterministic Finite Automaton.
+This project implements a Java program in order to model a Deterministic Finite Automata.
 It utilizes packages, the collections package (primarily for data structures), and a set of provided interfaces and abstract classes in order to execute the model.